VolkanSah/Codey/README.md

 - ✅ ~~Everyone was a dragon~~ — Evolution system fixed
 - ✅ ~~Codey on drugs~~ — Energy calculation normalized
 - ✅ ~~Some dragons~~ — Species diversity restored
+- ✅ Codey dies after 3 or 5 days!